 modem - A device that allows your computer to communicate with other computers over analog telephone lines.
 Three types of modems include: external, PC Card or ExpressCard, and internal.
-You typically use your modem to connect to the Internet and exchange e-mail.

-media bay - A bay that supports devices such as optical drives, a second battery, or a Dell TravelLiteTM module.

-monitor - The high-resolution TV-like device that displays computer output.
+You typically use your modem to connect to the Internet and exchange e-mail module bay - A bay that supports devices such as optical drives monitor - The high-resolution TV-like device that displays computer output.